stphnwlsh/CleanMinimalApi/README.md

 ## Architecture

-This solution is loosly based on Clean Architecture patterns, it's by no means perfect.
+This solution is loosely based on Clean Architecture patterns, it's by no means perfect.
 I prefer to call it "Lean Mean Clean Architecture".
 Inspiration has been taken from [Jason Taylor's Clean Architecture Template](https://github.com/jasontaylordev/CleanArchitecture), but I have made some structural decisions to take some things further and scaled back others.

 There's a little CQRS type stuff going on here but it's more in style than real separated functions for reading and writing as under the covers they are the same data source.